Guidance for the GLRO administering the GLA elections

 Integrity plans prepared by CROs should fit within the London-wide plan and include any issues they have identified locally.
 Guidance for CROs on integrity plans can be found in our guidance for CROs.
 You should ensure that you have considered the specific risks relating to each constituency, including taking into account previous allegations of electoral fraud.
 There are a number of electoral offences specified in electoral law and the College of Policing Authorised Professional Practice has produced information on these offences and how they will be investigated.

-You should discuss your plans with your SPOC at the earliest opportunity.
-A checklist of topics that should be considered at any pre-election planning meeting between you and your SPOC is available.
+You should discuss your plans with your Election SPOC at the earliest opportunity.
+A checklist of topics that should be considered at any pre-election planning meeting between you and your Election SPOC is available.
 You should, as part of this meeting, consider the possibility of any joint publicity work that can be carried out with the police, for example, jointly running public awareness campaigns within the electoral area to highlight what can be done to help detect and prevent electoral fraud.

 A template memorandum of understanding between CROs and the police on joint planning for elections and the reporting and investigating of electoral fraud is available on the College of Policing Authorised Professional Practice website.
 Elements of this document can also be adapted for any memorandum of understanding between you and the police.